ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.rst

   ros2 topic pub --once -w 2 /turtle1/cmd_vel geometry_msgs/msg/Twist "{linear: {x: 2.0, y: 0.0, z: 0.0}, angular: {x: 0.0, y: 0.0, z: 1.8}}"

-``--once`` is an optional argument meaning “publish one message then exit”.
+``--once`` is an optional argument meaning "publish one message then exit".

-``-w 2`` is an optional argument meaning “wait for two matching subscriptions”.
+``-w 2`` is an optional argument meaning "wait for two matching subscriptions".
 This is needed because we have both turtlesim and the topic echo subscribed.

 You will see the following output in the terminal: